University Human Resources

 In 1985 the U.S. Supreme Court ruled that the Fair Labor Standards Act (FLSA) applies to all state and local government employees.
 The FLSA is enforced by the U.S. Department of Labor.
 At Indiana University, each department is responsible for ensuring and maintaining compliance with the FLSA.

 It is the policy of Indiana University to comply with the FLSA.
 The purpose of this document is to review and reinforce FLSA requirements and university policy as they apply to overtime for nonexempt staff (employees paid an hourly rate).
-The full description of overtime provisions is contained in the policies, Overtime Pay for Staff and Hourly Employees and Work Hours for Professional Staff Who Are Not Eligible for Overtime.
+The full description of overtime provisions is contained in the policies, Overtime Pay for Staff and Temporary Employees and Work Hours for Professional Staff Who Are Not Eligible for Overtime.

 A common misconception is that individuals working for Indiana University are employees of their respective units or departments.
 This is not true.
 All Indiana University employees receive compensation for the services they perform or provide to the university, regardless of funding sources.